reanahub/reana-client/docs/userguide.rst

 Downloading outputs
 ~~~~~~~~~~~~~~~~~~~

-Downloading files from an analysis workspace works in the same way:
+Downloading files from an analysis workspace:

 .. code-block:: console